101 NYC Engagement Photo Locations

 10. Pine Bank Bridge

 The Pine Bank Bridge, the oldest bridge in Central Park, connects the park’s 7-mile-long West Drive with its eastward counterpart, the Fifty-Ninth Street Road.
-Its name derives from the fact that this bridge spans one of New York City’s last remaining sections of pine forest.
-Constructed in 1859, this historic stone arch bridge is a five-bow structure and is one of the most romantic and quieter bridges inside of Central Park.
+Its name derives from this bridge spanning one of New York City’s last remaining sections of pine forest.

 11. Shakespeare Garden